Skip to main content

 Introduction

 In a tight labour market, optimising your recruitment process is no longer optional but a strategic necessity.
-According to LinkedIn Talent Trends 2025, companies that structure their recruitment pipeline reduce their time-to-hire by an average of 40% and significantly improve candidate experience.
-From defining the need to signing the employment contract, each step counts.
-This article guides you through an optimal recruitment process, integrating digital levers — particularly electronic signature — that transform the operational efficiency of modern HR teams.
+According to a LinkedIn Talent Trends 2025 study, companies that structure their recruitment pipeline reduce their time-to-hire by 40% on average and significantly improve candidate experience.
+From defining the need to signing the employment contract, every step counts.
+This article guides you through an optimal recruitment process, integrating digital levers — notably electronic signature for HR — that transform the operational efficiency of modern HR teams.

 ---